box-project/box/doc/configuration.md

 ## Stub

 The [PHAR stub][phar.fileformat.stub] file is the PHAR bootstrapping file, i.e. the very first file executed whenever the PHAR is executed.
-It usually contains things like the PHAR configuration and executing the main script file.
+It usually contains things like the PHAR configuration and executing the [main script file][main].

 The default PHAR stub file can be used but Box also propose a couple of options to customize the stub used.